 How are OLLI courses selected for the one credit program?

-All OLLI instructors teaching a class at least ten hours in length were invited to submit a syllabus and c.v. for review by the relevant academic department to determine whether content and instruction are appropriate for a college-level course.
+All OLLI instructors teaching a course with content and instruction that is appropriate for a college-level course, and that also is sheduled to meet for al least ten hours total, were invited by the OLLI office to submit a syllabus and c.v. for review by the relevant SOU academic department to determine whether the course qualified for the one credit program.

 How to get an SOU student ID card (optional)